 How to Write a Nonfiction Book Outline (2018)

-Here is the exact process to outline your nonfiction book in 2018, from A to Z even if you hate outlining.
+Here is the exact process to create a book outline from A to Z for nonfiction in 2018.
+Yes, I know you hate outlining.
+I’ll fix that.

 The way I get information for some of the blog posts I write, is by answering questions that are posted in online writing forums, in groups, and on social media.